manasbedmutha98/NewsScrap/README.md

 `pip3 install bs4`<br/>
 `pip3 install requests`

+## Execution
+Change the destination loc to the csv file where you want to save.
+Execute by using `python3 testing.py` The CSV obtained will be separated by "~" symbol.

 ## Feedback
 Please feel free to suggest any changes or your queries to [Manas Bedmutha](manasbedmutha98@gmail.com)